fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 For an engaging philosophical approach to thinking about trails:
 - Robert Moor, *On Trails: An Exploration* (London: Quarto, 2017), 161--202.
 [PDF](readings/on-trails.pdf)

+- Building on our guest lecture from Frank Norris, skim through a few very short essays at the [50th Anniversary of the Trail System Blog](https://www.trails50.org/new-blog/) to get a sense of modern "administration" and interpreting the modern trail.

 ## Week 3: Firsthand accounts